alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

 6. What analysis questions* do you imagine this dataset could answer?

 # Forced transformation
-One of these two scenarios will be selected by the survey (not the user)...
+One of these scenarios will be randomly selected by the survey (in the event that the participant is repeating the survey, the same transformation will not be repeated):
 1. The system forces an intra-abstraction change
   - Tables
     - Items to Attributes, Attributes to Items